| Antivirus Software: Practice Safe Computing

 2. Keep it up to date

 Think of antivirus software like a bouncer at a nightclub, holding a clipboard containing a list of names.
 The real-life bouncer has a list of the people who should be let in, but the antivirus software has a list of things to be kept out.
-The good news is that this list (the virus definitions) tells the software how to recognize thousands of viruses that have been discovered as of a given date, so it can provide very good protection.
-The bad news is that new viruses are being discovered all the time, so a week after you install the software (or buy a computer with it already installed) the list in your software is already out of date, making your computer vulnerable to the viruses discovered after that date.
+The good news is that this list (the “virus definitions”) tells the software how to recognize thousands of viruses that have been discovered as of a given date, so it can provide very good protection.
+The bad news is that new viruses are being discovered all the time, so a few hours after you install the software (or buy a computer with it already installed) the list in your software is already out of date, making your computer vulnerable to the viruses discovered after that date.

 The solution is to update your antivirus software regularly.
 Years ago software companies would send out monthly updates on floppy disks.
 These days with a click or two you can have the software go get the updates for you using the Internet in just a few minutes.

-In order to get these antivirus updates you must have a current subscription.
+In order to get these antivirus updates you must have a current “subscription.”
 Antivirus software from a retail merchant will typically include a 12-month subscription starting on the installation date, which means you can check for updates as often as you want during that year.
 When the antivirus software comes pre-installed on your computer, you typically get a 3-month subscription.

 3. Run full virus scans